aaronjohnsabu1999/squat-plan/README.md

-# squat-plan
-Smooth QUadrotor Agile Trajectory PLANning
+# Smooth Quadrotor Agile Trajectory Planning (SQuAT Plan)

+# License
+This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for details.